 FAU I-SENSE and K-Rain have formed a partnership to develop next-generation products to enhance how commercial, municipal and residential entities control and manage their irrigation systems.

-FAU Tech Runway® is set to celebrate its 2017 Maverick Reception on Thursday, Oct.
-26 from 6:30 to 8:30 p.m. at FAU Tech Runway, 901 NW 35th St., Boca Raton.
+FAU Tech Runway® will host its 2018 Maverick Reception on Thursday, Oct.
+18 from 6 to 8:45 p.m. at its headquarters, 901 NW 35th St., Boca Raton.